City as Our Campus

 City as Our Campus℠ amplifies student learning by providing unique educational opportunities with leaders from the academic, cultural, scientific, non-profit, and business community in Pittsburgh.
 It is an extension of WT’s core academic curriculum and augments it by providing meaningful, real-world experiences.

 In Middle School, students are engaged in learning experiences that introduce and engage the broader community to explore new interests, investigate pressing social issues, and connect with a diversity of people.
+This is a crucial stepping stone on the path to Upper School, where students will have the opportunity to establish more partnerships and to intern within the broader community.

 Many Middle School experiences take students out of the classroom and into the city to explore cultural sites, learn about the ethnic heritage of different neighborhoods, or explore urban architecture.
 In seventh grade language arts, students write place-based poetry after participating on walking tours of local neighborhoods and interacting with the people, places, and history of the area.
 In world languages, students discover how immigrants and different ethnic groups have shaped our city, both historically and today.